National Member Meeting

 Tyrrell Naidoo, Chief Executive Officer, eGrowth

-Prof Andre Nel, advisor in the office of the COO, University of Johannesburg
+Prof Andre Nel, Advisor in the office of the COO

 Gaming the Ethics of AI